Barile-Macchia resolutions

-\begin{theorem} If $C$ is a non-classic cycle, then $I(C)$ is bridge-friendly and bridge-minimal. \end{theorem} \begin{proof} The proof of bridge-friendliness follows from Lemma \ref{lem:morsefri2} and Proposition \ref{bridgetruegapcycle} $(c)$.
-The bridge-minimality proof is similar to that of Theorem \ref{thm:morseminimalforest}.
-However, there are fewer cases to consider and one only needs to use Proposition \ref{bridgetruegapcycle} $(b)$ and $(c)$ along with the fact that a critical subset of $\G(C)$ has no bridges or true gaps.
+\end{theorem} \begin{proof} The proof of bridge-friendliness follows from Lemma \ref{lem:morsefri2} and Proposition \ref{bridgetruegapcycle} $(c)$.
+The proof of the Batzies-Welker matching is similar to that of Theorem \ref{thm:morseminimalforest}.
+There are fewer cases to consider and one only needs to use Proposition \ref{bridgetruegapcycle} $(b)$ and $(c)$ along with the fact that a critical subset of $\G(C)$ has no bridges or true gaps.
 In order to avoid repetition, we will omit the details. \end{proof}

 The next main result of this subsection is about independence of directions.
 This means for any given weighted oriented cycle $C$, one can obtain a weighted \emph{naturally oriented} cycle $C^*$ from $C$ such that the Betti numbers of $I(C)$ can be expressed in terms of those of $I(C^*)$.
 A weighted oriented cycle $C$ is called \textit{naturally oriented} if all of its edges are oriented in the same direction, i.e., $(x_i,x_{i+1}) \in E(C)$ for each $i\in [n]$.